 Taunton Music Services

 Taunton Music Services is made up of a group of professional musicians who believe in making music fun!
-They currently offer lessons in Piano, Keyboard, Drums, all styles of Guitar, Bass Guitar, Pop Vocal, Musical Theatre, Ukele amd Musical Theory.
+They currently offer contemporary music tuition including lessons in Piano, Keyboard, Drums, all styles of Guitar, Bass Guitar, Pop Vocal, Musical Theatre, Ukulele and Musical Theory.

 North Somerset Music Service

-North Somerset Music Service currently offer lessons in Woodwind (Flute, Oboe, Clarinet and Saxophone), Strings (Violin, Cello, Double Bass) and Brass (Trumpet, Trombone, French Horn).
+North Somerset Music Service currently serve the orchestral instrumental tuition at Broadoak.
+Lessons in Woodwind (Flute, Oboe, Clarinet and Saxophone), Strings (Violin, Cello, Double Bass) and Brass (Trumpet, Trombone, French Horn).

 Both teams are dedicated to offering lessons of a high quality & all students are encouraged to work to the best of their ability.

-Music is taught in mixed ability performance groups for one hour a week.
-Students have the oppurtunity to explore music through listening to, performing and composing a wide range of varying musical styles, genres and cultures.
+Music is taught in mixed ability performance groups where they have the opportunity to explore music through listening to, performing and composing a wide range of varying musical styles, genres and cultures.

-Performing and composing work in class involves solo and group singing, lpaying tuned and un tuned percussion, guitars, bass, drums and keyboards and also using students own instruments when appropriate.
-We dedicate at least one term in each year to developing students’ ability to use ICT software for their composition work where they are able to experiment with ideas and sounds and also replay and edit their compositions enabling them to achieve their ‘Personal Best’.
+Performing and composing work in class involves solo and group singing, playing tuned and un-tuned percussion, guitars, bass, drums ukuleles and keyboards.
+Where appropriate, students are encouraged to use their own instruments in lessons.
+We dedicate at least one unit in each year to developing students’ ability to use ICT software for their composition work where they are able to experiment with recorded ideas and sounds through replaying and editing their compositions enabling them to produce compositions of a high standard.

-Homework is set weekly to support and extend classroom based learning.
-Homework tasks will include gathering research, listening to and reporting on specified pieces of music and revision of key concepts learnt during lesson times.
-Homework tasks are often available through the VLE or Frogplay and support is provided through the lunchtime Performing Arts Homework Club.
+Homework is set to support and extend classroom based learning.
+Homework tasks include gathering research, listening to and reporting on specified pieces of music and revision of key concepts learnt during lesson times.
+Homework tasks are set through Show My Homework.

 The course is broken in to four components: